 WHAT SHOULD I DO WITH THE PUMPKIN SEEDS AND PULP?

 While your pumpkin is roasting in the oven, you can prepare its innards (the seeds and pulp).

 Fill the bowl of pulp and seeds with water as this will make it easier to separate the seeds from the pulp.
 Then, squeeze the seeds out of the pulp and into the water, reserving the pulp in another bowl.
 Continue until all your seeds are separated from the pulp.

 Next, drain the seeds, but don’t throw out the water!
 Hold onto it and make a stock with it if you can.

-If you’ve been following me for awhile, you might have a freezer bag full of kitchen scraps waiting patiently for your next batch of broth.
-Pumpkin puree day is as good a day as any to make a good veggie stock from scraps!
+If you’ve been following me for a while, you might have a freezer bag full of kitchen scraps waiting patiently for your next batch of broth.
+Pumpkin puree day is as good a day as any to make good veggie stock from scraps!

 Rinse the seeds after draining, and spread them in a single layer on a baking sheet lined with parchment paper.
 Dry the seeds overnight.

 Tip: you can put your seed sheets on top of your hot oven to start drying them a bit faster.